Summer Care for Ducks

 Question: Wild ducks do just fine in the summer, so why wouldn’t my ducks be ok?

-• Wild ducks can fly to a water source and easily find shade, e.g. seek out environments to help them adapt to specific weather conditions.
+• Wild ducks can fly to a water source or easily find shade to cool down, e.g. seek out environments to help them adapt to specific weather conditions.
 Hopefully, your domesticated ducks can do the same (minus the flying).

-• Domesticated female ducks also (often) lay hundreds of eggs per year, which is an enormous tax on their bodies.
-This makes them more susceptible to nutrient deficiencies plus reproductive and general health problems.
+• Domestic female ducks often lay hundreds of eggs per year, which puts an enormous tax on their bodies.
+This makes them more susceptible to nutrient deficiencies, plus reproductive and general health problems. .

 Question: What’s normal?
 How do I know if my duck is heat stressed or needs an intervention/vet?